robbystk/emg/README.md

 # EMG

+Note: this is old, naive code from a school project that I haven't touched in years.
+Using an object-oriented approach would have been a lot better.
+The signal processing bits are sound so use those for inspiration, but I discourage use of anything else here.
+It would be better to make your own processing scripts that you can understand and maintain yourself.
+I will not make any changes to this code, but you can ask questions about the signal processing aspects.

 MATLAB functions and scripts for processing electromyography (EMG) signals.
 Originally written for data from a CleveMed BioRadio comparing the tricep and deltoid during dumbbell press and perfect pushup, so some things (such as the